 Some farm work gathered an audience, other tasks were more contemplative.

 The bridge over Chimacum Creek was my favorite place to stop and think, and watch the calming creek flow; the sound of moving water soothing and hypnotic.
-I’ll be thinking about this spot whenever I open a bottle of Finnriver cider.chimacum, family farm, finnriver, olympic peninsula, organic farm
+I’ll be thinking about this spot whenever I open a bottle of Finnriver cider.Tags: chimacum, family farm, finnriver, olympic peninsula, organic farm